Kagianas (also called strapatsada), is a Greek summer side dish from Arcadia and is ideal to accompany BBQ and grilled meat dishes.

-This dish which at the Ionian islands is called strapatsada, took its name from the Italian verb strapazzare, which means to handle roughly (to beat).
+This dish, which at the Ionian islands is called strapatsada, took its name from the Italian verb strapazzare, which means to handle roughly (to beat).

 - 1/3 cup olive oil

-- 8 medium - ripe tomatoes
+- 8 medium - ripe tomatoes, peeled and cubed

 - 8 eggs